 A 1031 exchange is a vehicle to defer taxes from the sale of rental property.
 The rules to qualify are complex but can save enormous amounts of income tax, depending on your situation.
 Your trust, powers of attorney, and LLC allow your family to take advantage of this tax-saving law if you are unable to manage your own affairs.

 You’ve likely worked hard over the years to build and acquire your rental property, along with your other assets.
 Therefore you should make sure that your estate plan takes every one of your assets into account.
-Proper planning can give you and your family the most benefits and protection.
+Proper estate planning with rental property included can give you and your family the most benefits and protection.